 2017- Sofie laid 2 eggs.
 Chip and Dusty successfully hatched and branched May 16th.
 Sadly, Dusty was swept away by tornadic winds the next night.
 Chip fledged by the end of May and successfully made its way to the forest area of the habitat.

-Challenges to having urbanized owls as neighbors?
-Barred owls listed under the Federal Migratory Bird Treaty Act.
-This means it is illegal to take, kill, maim, or harm the owls or their eggs, as well as damage or kill their nest tree without a permit.
-Even so, some have found it entertaining to set off fireworks near them.
-Others, under the belief that barred owls eat cats and dogs, take shots at them with their bee bee gun or real gun.
-Last year, careless developers removed 25,000 feet of their habitat, which resulted in the loss of Tino one of the immature owls.
+Challenges to having urbanized barred owls neighbors- Barred owls listed under the Federal Migratory Bird Treaty Act.
+This means it is illegal to take, kill, maim, or harm the owls or their eggs, as well as damage, cut down, or kill their nest tree without a permit.
+Despite the law, some have found it entertaining to shoot fireworks at them.
+Others, under the belief that barred owls eat cats and dogs, try to shoot them.
+In 2016, careless developers removed a substantial part of their habitat (25,000 square feet of mature trees & leaf surface area) prior to getting approval from the city for a parking lot.
+The city later denied their application for the parking lot.
+Their reckless actions were felt immediately killing one of the immature owls.
+Whereas before various raptor pairs had enough space to live harmoniously & proved crucial to this urban ecosystem, by 2018 constantly at war to kill each other off.

-Media links below cover a plethora of challenges & responsibilities that accompany having protected raptors as neighbors.
-Though challenging, Team BOOMT happily navigates these challenges to preserve Owlbert & Sofie’s habitat, as well as educate the community about urbanized owls and their habitats throughout the city of Tulsa.
+Media links above cover a plethora of challenges & responsibilities that accompany having protected raptors as neighbors.
+Though challenging, We happily navigate these challenges to preserve Owlbert & Sofie’s habitat, as well as educate the community about urbanized barred owls throughout the city of Tulsa.

-On behalf of Team BOOMT, we look forward to hearing from everyone on the chat feed and Facebook page for 2018 season.
+On behalf of Team BOOMT, we look forward to hearing from everyone for 2018 season.